-Position sizing is an important aspect of trading.
-It refers to the percentage of your portfolio that you are willing to risk for a specific trade.
+Position sizing is a crucial aspect of trading that determines the percentage of your portfolio you are willing to risk for a specific trade.

-- Fixed investment -> Invest a fixed portion of your allocation on each trade.
+- Fixed investment -> invest a predetermined fixed portion of your allocation on each trade.

 Entry amount = investment allocation * (Investment recommendation/100)